Glatzli/model_comparison_codes/README.md

 Modeling a cold air pool in the Inn Valley: A model intercomparison study

-Questions:
+Points:
+- Projections of Models:
-- Projections:
+	- AROME:
   	- ICON is in regular lat/lon grid, which doesn't have to be WGS84 conformal.
 	- UM: rotated pole projection was used (to have least error near Ibk)
        		grid_mapping_name:            rotated_latitude_longitude
      		longitude_of_prime_meridian:  0.0